pam-afs-session 1.7

 make install

 You can change the installation locations with the --prefix, --mandir, and --libdir options to configure.
-The module will be installed in a subdirectory of $libdir named security and, on x86_64 Linux, $libdir will be changed to lib64 to match the default PAM configuration.
+The module will normally be installed in a subdirectory of $libdir named security, but if --prefix is set to /usr (rather than /usr/local, the default), the module will be installed in /lib/security (or /lib32/security or /lib64/security if they exist) to match the default PAM configuration.
 Alternately, you can simply copy pam_afs_session.so to whatever directory you use for PAM modules.
 On Solaris, you will need to make the module executable.

 By default, if libkafs or libkopenafs are available, pam-afs-session will use them in preference to its own system call implementation.
 If for some reason you want to build pam-afs-session without a dependency on those libraries even though you have them installed, pass the --without-libkafs flag to configure.